IS THERE AN OBSTACLE TO CLEAR THINKING?

 Christians believe that true faith can be found in their belief in Jesus Christ, leading to happiness.
-Eastern philosophy states that the quality of belief is important and that the obstacles, if any, to clear thinking should be removed first to achieve pure faith in whatever religion a man practices - be it Christianity, Islam, or Hinduism.
+Eastern philosophy states that the quality of belief is important and that the obstacles, if any, to clear thinking should be removed first to achieve pure faith in whatever religion a man practices - be it Christianity, Buddhism, Judaism or Hinduism.
 It is common sense that with no obstacles in our consciousness, we will have a clearer mind to know our faith better.

-According to eastern philosophy which by the way is not religious in nature, everybody is born with a pure essence of mind which can be translated loosely in western perspective as the inherent moral goodness in man.
+According to eastern philosophy which by the way is not religious in nature, everybody is born with a pure essence of mind that can be translated loosely in western perspective as the inherent moral goodness in man.
 The trouble comes not in knowing what our pure essence of mind is.
 It does not matter whether the seeker of truth is occidental or Asian because the process of thinking transcends all beings.
-But the problem really is how to navigate through the maze of information, false doctrines and teachings which are floating in and around in our consciousness causing confusion and irritation.
+But the problem really is how to navigate through the maze of information, false doctrines and teachings that are floating in and around in our consciousness causing confusion and irritation.
 There may be terrorist ideologies, wrong values, harmful superstitions and faulty materialism which might have been inadvertently taught to us or which we ourselves have picked up and adopted to fit our newer lifestyles.

 Although there is no mention of a pure essence of mind in western philosophy, there is so much to learn from it in our part of the world in Asia.
 In this whirlpool in our minds of wrong values, superstitions, and harmful ideologies, there are three sets of questions: First, is there an obstacle to clear thinking, so as preventing our own minds to understand ourselves?
 Second, if the answer is yes, what is this obstacle?
 Third, how shall we recognize this obstacle and prevent it from manifesting itself?

 The first question is easy to answer.
 Considering the fact that most mortal beings like us use only a small portion of our brains to go on around with our daily lives in our communities there is obviously an obstacle.
 We don't have to observe pedestrians climbing over barriers to cross the street to know the answer.
-If every man uses his mental faculties clearly, precisely and unselfishly, most of the problems we are encountering - poverty, terrorism, global warming and a host of other troubles starting from our own backyard to our neighbors, communities and to our country - would greatly diminish.
-But the geniuses and gifted persons - those who use slightly more of their brains - who should be able to help us solve monumental problems are very few, far and between.
+If every man uses his mental faculties clearly, precisely and unselfishly, most of the problems we are encountering - poverty, terrorism, global warming and a host of other troubles starting from our own backyard to our neighbors, communities, and to our country - would greatly diminish.
+But the geniuses and gifted persons - those who use slightly more of their brains -who should be able to help us solve monumental problems are very few, far and between.

 The answer to the second question is a little more complicated and takes us back to the basics.
 One of the fundamental premises I have always been teaching, besides the theory that the mind is comprised of the consciousness and the subconscious, is that consciousness is significantly much smaller than the other, the repository of knowledge and information, the library of great wealth.